 User Experience: Is Teachable Easy To Use?

-On the student's side, you won't find different themes option or layout for the course, which remains basic but simple.
+On the student's side, you won't find different theme options or layouts for the course, which means your course will appear basic but simple.

 This is probably why the platform is so widely used.
-Teachable is fairly affordable!
+Teachable is very affordable!